Aepelzen/AepelzensModules/README.md

 ## QuadSeq

-A four channel sequencer.
+A four channel sequencer (The knobs are made by bogaudio).
 Like GateSeq each channel has it's own clock input (the 4 inputs on the bottom left) and length.
 The mode parameter sets one of the following playback modes:
 * Forward
 * Backwad
 * Alternating